abstractedfox/CrashConfetti/README.md

 For reasons unknown, the script seems to produce a working shortcut as long as it's placed anywhere other than the startup folder.
 If you figure out what's wrong here, I'd love to know.

 Window border is visible
 Winapi seems to offer variable opacity for an entire window, or a single alpha channel that is locked to fully transparent (which is what is currently in use.)
+I'm not convinced there isn't a possible workaround here, so future releases may look a little better

 Information about the program code:
 The application exists in two components; a C++ program that plays the animation (CrashConfetti.exe) and exits when complete, and a C# script that watches the Explorer process and calls the confetti program when all instances exit (ConfettiCannon.exe).